 Areas of Expertise & Civic Involvements

-Sufrin’s research interests focus on reproductive health care for incarcerated women and other vulnerable populations.
+Sufrin’s research interests focus on the intersection of the politics of reproduction and mass incarceration.
 Sufrin started a women’s health clinic at the San Francisco County Jail that continues to provide gynecologic and obstetric care to female inmates.
 She also serves on the board of the National Commission on Correctional Health Care.
-Sufrin is a fellow of the American Congress of Obstetricians and Gynecologists and serves on the organization’s Committee on Health Care for Underserved Women.
-She has served as a technical advisor on local and federal legislation prohibiting the use of restraints on pregnant incarcerated women, as well as on other reproductive health policy interventions affecting this population.
+Sufrin is a fellow of the American College of Obstetricians and Gynecologists and serves on the organization’s Committee on Health Care for Underserved Women.
+She has served as a technical advisor on local and federal legislation prohibiting the use of restraints on pregnant incarcerated women, as well as on other reproductive health policy interventions affecting this group of women.

 Explores how, in this time when the public safety net is in disarray, and when incarceration has come to be a central strategy for managing the poor, jail has become a safety net.
 Using ethnographic fieldwork and clinical work as an Ob/Gyn in a women's jail, and focusing on the experiences of pregnant, incarcerated women as well as the practices of the jail guards and health providers who care for them, describes the contradictory ways that care and maternal identity emerge within a punitive space.

 Overviews the status of reproductive health care for incarcerated women in the U.S. Provides legal context of the right to health care and right to abortion, along with research showing how the fulfillment of these rights is lacking when it comes to reproductive health for women behind bars.
 Describes status of prenatal care, shackling of pregnant women, and constraints on pregnancy and childbirth in custody through the lens of reproductive justice.